Page last updated: 07 April 2026

 • ‘Soft’ commissions which include tickets to sporting events, small value gifts and others.

-Even if you buy your insurance online (for example, through a comparison website) the pricing will typically include a commission.
-Some insurance companies do offer a commission discount if you deal with them directly.
+Even if you buy your insurance online (for example, through a comparison website) the business running the website may also receive a commission.

 Ask if there is a charge for cancelling your policy within a specified period.
 Some insurers have a ‘clawback’ period which means if you do cancel within this time (usually two years) your adviser must repay a portion of the upfront commission.
 Some advisers may pass this charge on to their customer.